ACES-UNIBEN/aces-techweek24/README.md

 To contribute to this repo, you need to follow these steps (*READ THEM ALL, BUT TAKE CAREFUL NOTE OF 2, 5, 6 & 7*):

 1. Fork this repo and clone it to your local machine.
-2. Start this particular [challenge](https://www.frontendmentor.io/challenges/calculator-app-9lteq5N29) we have selected, and create a new branch for it.
+2. Start this particular [challenge](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX) we have selected, and create a new branch for it.
 The branch name should be in the format **challenge-name-your-name**.
 3. Create a folder with the name in this format **challenge-name-your-name**, this is where your task will be done.
 4. Complete the challenge using HTML, CSS and JavaScript.
 You can use any framework or library you like, but make sure to follow the code style and the best practices for this repo.
-5. You are to replace the header "MAKE REMOTE WORK", as shown in the challenge, with the words "ACES UNIBEN".
-You may populate the other entries with Lorem Ipsum.
+5. Include a Footer to your project, with the words **"ACES UNIBEN"**
 6. Remember, you have 4 DAYS to complete this challenge.
 It ends on **Thursdy 29th February, 2024**, at **11:59pm**.
 7. Add your name and GitHub profile link to the [CONTRIBUTORS.md](CONTRIBUTORS.md) file.
 Follow the structure given.
 8. Commit your changes to your forked repository and create a pull request to the main branch of this repository.
 Make sure to add a descriptive title and a screenshot of your solution to the pull request.